Motion of extended fluid bodies in the Newtonian limit of $f(R)$ gravity: Introduction

-For the system, we next demonstrate the conservation of the total momentum, energy, and angular momentum in the Newtonian limit of $f(R)$ gravity, and present their expressions in the coarse-grained description of the system.
+\textbf{Conserved Quantities and System Energies\ ---} For the system, we next demonstrate the conservation of the total momentum, energy, and angular momentum in the Newtonian limit of $f(R)$ gravity, and present their expressions in the coarse-grained description of the system.
 When examining the system's total energy, a multipole analysis of the total gravitational potential energy is necessary, because it depends on the gravitational potential contributed by all the bodies.
 In this work, we derive the multipole expansion for the system's total gravitational potential energy.
 It is shown that the potential energy comprises two types of interaction energies between different bodies: one involving the couplings of the mass multipole moments and the other involving the couplings of the scalar multipole moments.
 With the expansion of the gravitational potential energy, the expression for the system's total energy is also obtained.
 In this expression, the monopole-monopole potential energy indicates that the total energy of the system composed of ideal spheres is distinct from that of the system made up of point sources.
 This implies that unlike in GR, the sizes of the spherical bodies make an important contribution to the system's total energy in $f(R)$ gravity.
 In addition to the monopole-monopole potential energy, the energy of the system is also contributed by all the monopole-multipole and multipole-multipole potential energies between different bodies.
 From these results, it is clear that the monopole-dipole and dipole-dipole potential energies are essential for the system's energy under $f(R)$ gravity, whereas they do not play a role in GR as the mass dipole moments of bodies are zero.
+It should be noted that monopole-dipole and dipole-dipole potential energies also appear in some massless scalar-tensor theories~\cite{Kopeikin2019}.
+However, the scalar field in these theories is long-ranged, in contrast to that in $f(R)$ gravity, where the scalar field is short-ranged due to the Yukawa suppression.
+This finite range leads to the non-hierarchical behavior of higher-order scalar multipole terms, which is a distinctive feature of the massive scalar field.